Skip to main content

 • latching your baby correctly to the breast

-• feeding your baby at least eight times in 24 hours
+• feeding your baby at least eight to 12 times in 24 hours, or more if they demand it

 • feeding your baby when they show early feeding cues